taublast/Doom.Mobile/README.md

 While DOOM source code was openely released for non-profit use, it requires you to own a real copy of one of the DOOMs.
 This project code would look for doom data `.wad` file placed inside `Resources/Raw` folder as `MauiAsset`.
 It looks for one of the following:
 ```
+    "freedoom2.wad",
+    "freedoom1.wad",
     "doom2.wad",
     "plutonia.wad",
     "tnt.wad",
     "doom.wad",
     "doom1.wad",
-    "freedoom2.wad",
-    "freedoom1.wad"
 ```
 You can find out more about this subject by googling one of this filenames.

+This repo contains `freedoom2.wad` for a fast start, [free content under BSD licence](https://freedoom.github.io/).
+You can replace it with your own file.

 You can set the `static bool KeepAspectRatio` inside `MauiProgram` to `false` if you want a more immersive experience.
+As doom is computing its walls on CPU do not try to debug this on mobile..
+See performance notes below.
+The final texture is rendered using a shader so it can be modified in the future to do more work on GPU.
+Actually repo already contains the doom2 wad file included for a fast usage, until going public.

 ### Performance

-To have max FPS:
+* On Windows you can play a Debug version even when debugging.
+* On Mac you can debug with low fps or play without debugging.

-* On Android you need to compile a Release version and run it on a real device.
+* On Android to have playable fps you need to compile a Release and run it on a real device.
 Tested to run smoothly on a slow device.
-* On Mac you can use a Debug version without debugging (important).
-* On iOS both for simulator and real device you can use a Debug version without debugging.
-Notice a current bug in Visual Studio for Windows that starts a debugging session even when you start without debug.
-Euther use a next version (preview) or drop connection with Mac to break session.
+* On iOS both for simulator and real device are fine to play without debugging.
+Just notice a temporary bug in Visual Studio for Windows that still debugs your app even when started on iOS without debug.
+Use VS preview version or drop connection with Mac and re-run app.
-* On Windows you can play a Debug version even when debugging.

 ### Controls